 - If you can get some family and friends involved in setting the ball rolling when you list on one of the platforms, observers have noted a herd mentality with money attracted to listings which already have some momentum.

 At Recruitment Accountants we work with a number of financing partners who can assist in many of the financing and funding requirements your agency is likely to face.
+To find out who our financing partners are, please click here.

 The next step